 Your podiatrist should perform a thorough examination that includes all the elements listed above as well ask you questions about your pain and foot problems.

 A good podiatrist will ask you to explain the type, frequency, and duration of all the activities you engage in as well as your overall lifestyle.
 Are you on your feet all day at work, lifting heavy loads?
 Your podiatrist should know this.
 Have a long history of plantar fasciitis or stress fractures?
 This is important information.

-Your podiatrist should also ask to look at the wear pattern of your shoes.
-This will help him or her understand your gait mechanics.
+Your podiatrist should also look at the wear pattern of your shoes to understand your gait mechanics.
 Podiatrists look for the following patterns:

 Symmetry - Is the wear equal and in the same location on both shoes?

 Tipping at the Heel - If you place the shoes on a table and look at them from the back, do the shoes tip in at the heel (pronation) or out (supination)?
 Does one shoe tip in a different direction than the other?
 That can be indicative of leg-length discrepancies.

 Toe Wear - Are there holes in the mesh part of the shoe where your toes have popped up?
 Do the toe creases run straight across the front of the shoe?
 If not, it could be a sign of poor fit.

 A thorough examination is the foundation for effective, reliable custom-made orthopedic insoles.